VarunPratapChauhan/Product-Delivery-Estimator-App/README.md

 3. **Responsive Styling**:
     - Chose a dark-themed, minimalist design to align with modern e-commerce styling.
     - Used CSS Flexbox for a responsive layout that adjusts to different screen sizes.

-4. **Error Handling**:
-    - Basic error messages are displayed if fetching or parsing CSV data fails, providing feedback for users.

 ## Technologies Used